tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 ```
 NAME                        READY   STATUS    RESTARTS   AGE   IP              NODE                                      NOMINATED NODE   READINESS GATES
-customer-68d67b588d-hn95n   1/1     Running   0          21m   10.48.0.8       ip-10-0-1-30.eu-west-1.compute.internal   <none>           <none>
+customer-687b8d8f74-tcclp   1/1     Running   0          10h   10.48.0.43      ip-10-0-1-31.eu-west-1.compute.internal   <none>           <none>
-database-769f6644c5-t925v   1/1     Running   0          21m   10.48.128.0     ip-10-0-1-30.eu-west-1.compute.internal   <none>           <none>
+database-75ccfdc84f-hqr64   1/1     Running   0          10h   10.48.128.0     ip-10-0-1-31.eu-west-1.compute.internal   <none>           <none>
-summary-dc858dd7b-mt5gv     1/1     Running   0          21m   10.48.128.1     ip-10-0-1-30.eu-west-1.compute.internal   <none>           <none>
+summary-7d78c9976b-sxv4k    1/1     Running   0          10h   10.48.128.192   ip-10-0-1-30.eu-west-1.compute.internal   <none>           <none>
-summary-dc858dd7b-pkt6l     1/1     Running   0          21m   10.48.128.192   ip-10-0-1-31.eu-west-1.compute.internal   <none>           <none>
+summary-7d78c9976b-wjdd5    1/1     Running   0          10h   10.48.128.1     ip-10-0-1-31.eu-west-1.compute.internal   <none>           <none>
 ```

-You can see that the IP addresses listed as the service endpoints in the previous step map to the backing pods as expected.
-Each service is backed by one or more pods spread across the nodes in our cluster.
+You can see that the IP addresses listed as the service endpoints in the previous step map to the backing pods in the yaobank namespace as expected.
+Each service is backed by one or more pods spread across the nodes in the cluster.

-### Explore ClusterIP iptables rules

-Let's explore the iptables rules that implement the `summary` service.
+6. Let's explore the iptables rules that implement the `summary` service.

-Find the service endpoints for `summary` `ClusterIP` service.
+7. Find the service endpoints for `summary` `ClusterIP` service.

 ```
 kubectl get endpoints -n yaobank summary